 You know you live in an amazing city when both Paulie Gee’s and Roberta’s exist in it.
 Most major metropolitan areas would be lucky to have one incredible, inventive pizza restaurant like this, let alone two.
 And that’s not to mention the countless other legendary, more traditional pizza places we have in New York.
-At some point you just start to realize that you probably won’t ever be able to live anywhere else in the country and be truly happy.
+At some point, you just start to realize that you probably won’t ever be able to live anywhere else in the country and be truly happy.
 Good luck moving away and eventually coming to terms with the fact that a place called Tony Brooklyn’s New York Pizza in the mall near your house is your best option for a pie.
-That’s right.
-The mall.
-Better pick up some Zoloft on the way there.

 Paulie Gee likes to get a little crazy sometimes, and the Cherry Jones is a good example of that.
 It’s got mozzarella and gorgonzola on it, along with Prosciutto di Parma, dried Bing cherries, and orange blossom honey.
 It’s sweet, salty, and very gorgonzola-ey.
 It that sounds good to you, you’re going to love it.
 If you’re not so sure about blue cheese, look elsewhere.